Tips to Help Lower Your A1c

 Consult your provider for more guidance

-Hopefully one of these tips helps you on your quest to a lower A1c.
-Of course, there are a lot more ways and different modifications of the ones here.
+Hopefully, one of these tips will help you in your quest to achieve a lower A1c.
+Of course, there are many more ways and different modifications here.
 The trick is to find out what works for you.
 It will take time and dedication.
 Don’t get discouraged if these don’t help.
-The worst result from trying these is a healthier you.
+The worst result of trying these is a healthier you.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The Type2Diabetes.com team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.